JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 ### 25 Jan 2021
 * *0.2 hours* Messaged Computer Architecture Teams chat asking for students to participate in my Testing Session.
 * *0.8 hours* Setup Overleaf with a basic layout of my Dissertation.
 Appended Bibtex bibliography - not all references showing for some reason.
+* *1.4 hours* Trying to reinstantiate circuit from json.
+Was having problem with async loading of new scene.
+Now using a global var to hold a save file to be loaded.
+The "NewGame" scene then loads any toLoad savefiles on startup.
+Currently reinstantiating all circuits as "PassThroughCircuit"s for simplicity.
+Wires still to be paired.
+SaveFile names still to be specified.
+Workflow is laid out now though.
+* *0.2 hours* Emailed Supervisor notes for tomorrows meeting.